 About The Mojo Yamaha Riders

 Mojo Yamaha is a motorcycle racing team focused on classic Yamaha’s.
-We are fielding six riders for the 2019 International Challenge event at Phillip Island Classic in Australia in January 2019.
-This event pits a US team of top riders against teams from Australia and New Zealand.
-Amongst others, the US team will include Josh Hayes, Jason Pridmore, Barrett Long, Steve Rapp, Larry Pegram, Michael Gilbert and Dave Crussell.
+We are fielding seven riders for the 2020 International Challenge event at Phillip Island Classic in Australia in January 2020.
+This event pits a US team of top riders against teams from Australia and ROW (Rest of the World).
+Amongst others, the US team will include Josh Hayes, Larry Pegram, Jordan Szoke, Michael Gilbert, Taylor Knapp, Melissa Paris and Dave Crussell.

 The Mojo Yamaha riders run monster Formula One racers based on the Yamaha FJ1100 engine pushed out to nearly 1300cc and the legendary 2-stroke, the Yamaha TZ750.
 All bikes are housed in frames produced by the renown builder Denis Curtis at CMR Racing.